friedger/clarity-marketplace/README.md

 ## Notes

-- Testing using the clarity-js-sdk is currently not possible as the latest SDK does not support `contract-of` function.
+- Testing using the clarity-js-sdk is currently not possible as the latest SDK (0.2.0) does not support `contract-of` function.
+(Workaround: copy the most recent binary `clarity-cli` to the `node_modules/@blockstack/clarity-native-bin/.native-bin` folder of this project)
 - Deploying to testnet works (run `npx ts-node scripts/market.ts`), however, due to issue [#92](https://github.com/blockstack/stacks-transactions-js/issues/92) it is not possible to call functions with traits as arguments.

 ### Simplified Marketplace